Last updated: 08 February 2022

 The Smart Card Alliance

-The Smart Card Forum represents a diverse group of industries and government groups, many of whom have seemingly competing interests.
+The Smart Card Forum represents diverse industries and government groups, many of whom have seemingly competing interests.

 Is it possible that such a diverse group can work together productively?